School Food Programs a Major Priority for Winnipeggers, Study Finds

 Devon Clunis, former Winnipeg chief of police

-Tom Axworthy, academic, philanthropist and former Principal Secretary to Prime Minister Pierre Elliot Trudeau
+Tom Axworthy, academic, philanthropist and former Principal Secretary to Prime Minister Pierre Elliott Trudeau

 Janice Zamparutti, former educator and WSD administrator, Indigenous leader